Connect with others who understand.

 Because sleep apnea interrupts deep sleep, people often feel tired during the day.
 You may have trouble focusing on tasks and notice changes in mood or behavior.
 Feeling fatigued during the day can also make you feel less motivated for physical activity or make exercising harder than usual.

 Physical activity is important for maintaining a healthy weight because when you’re active, your body burns more calories for energy.
-Exercising can also reduce the risk of developing other health conditions like diabetes, high blood pressure, and other cardiovascular diseases.
+Exercising can also reduce the risk of developing health conditions like diabetes, high blood pressure, and other cardiovascular diseases.

 Can Treating Sleep Apnea Help With Weight Loss?

 The most common treatment for sleep apnea is a continuous positive airway pressure (CPAP) machine.
-It involves wearing a CPAP mask over your nose and mouth while you sleep to keep your airway passages open, preventing snoring and sleep apnea.
+It involves wearing a CPAP mask over your nose and mouth while you sleep to keep your airway open, preventing snoring and sleep apnea.

 Treating sleep apnea doesn’t automatically lead to weight loss.
 In fact, sleep apnea treatment has mixed outcomes when it comes to weight.
 One group of researchers found that treating sleep apnea with a CPAP machine, in addition to dietary changes, can lead to increased weight loss.
 However, other studies with larger numbers of participants found that CPAP therapy may result in weight gain.
+Generally, weight changes associated with CPAP therapy are small and may favor weight gain.

 Combining sleep apnea treatment options with a comprehensive lifestyle plan that includes healthy eating, regular physical activity, and behavioral support is the most effective method to improve quality of life.

-Signs To Watch For
+Sleep Apnea Signs To Watch For

 If you or someone you know is gaining weight and also experiencing symptoms of sleep apnea, like loud snoring, gasping during sleep, or feeling tired all day, it might be time to get checked for a sleep disorder.
 Treating sleep apnea can improve sleep, energy, and overall health, and it may make it easier to manage your weight.